c-zzj/COMP551_P4/README.md

 └── p4.ipynb
 ```

-`acon.py` contains the activation functions `ACON` and `MetaACON` we wish to investigate in this experiment.
+`acon.py` contains the activation functions `ACON-C` and `MetaACON` we wish to investigate in this experiment.
 Inside the `classifier` folder, we
 have defined various models spanning from *VGG*, *AlexNet*, *ShuffleNet*, and *ResNet*.
 Also, some common utils
 pertaining to these models are defined in `classifier/__init__.py`, `classifier/metric.py`, and `classifier/plugin.py`.
 Next, the `data` folder contains utils related to dataset processing.
 Finally. we have provided a sample `p4.ipynb` to